leej3/pandoc_resume/markdown/resume_John_Lee.md

 -->
 **Programming:**
 I program daily using Python and Bash.
-I occasionally write C and have worked extensively in R and Matlab.
+I  have worked extensively in R and Matlab and occasionally write C.
 Initially focusing mostly on data wrangling and assembling/modifying reproducible-pipelines using pre-existing algorithms/software suites, I have more recently been developing software more formally.
 I have contributed to several open-source libraries.

 **CI sytems:**
-I have broad experience with continuous integration testing systems helping keep my code maintaibable and robust.
+I have broad experience with continuous integration testing systems helping keep my code maintainable and robust.
 <!--
 I created a generic infrastructure for convenient execution  of a language agnostic test suite, which included protecting against (and debugging) race conditions for robust parallel execution, efficient test data management, and headless GUI execution.
 -->
 <!--
 While I have predominantly worked with CircleCI, I have experience with TravisCI, Jenkins, GitlabCI, and TestKraken (to which I have contributed).
 -->

 **Data munging:**
 I have performed data processing at scale, distilling insights into graphics and statistical models using data science tools (in Python).